-When donations of materials related to Monhegan’s rich and varied history were sought, generous islanders and visitors responded enthusiastically.Donations of photographs, documents, furniture, equipment, Indian artifacts, and memorabilia began to pour in, and continue to do so.
+When donations of materials related to Monhegan’s rich and varied history were sought, generous islanders and visitors responded enthusiastically.Donations of photographs, documents, furniture, equipment, Native American artifacts, and memorabilia began to pour in, and continue to do so.
 Increasingly in recent years the Museum has received paintings and other art works by members of the art colony that has flourished on the island since 1890.

 By July 1, 1968, renovation of the main building and preparation of the displays had progressed to the point that the Museum was able to open to the public on a daily basis for the summer season.
 The response was positive and enthusiastic, and has continued to be so as the display space has been expanded and the exhibits refined.